Employees FAQ For Employment Law

 No. The first stage of working with us is about information sharing and decision-making.
 We’re here to help you understand whether the offer you’ve been given is a reasonable one.
 Buying an hour of a lawyer’s time helps you to make sense of what’s happened, and can provide you with some degree of control over your situation.
 We give you information and advice about your rights and options in order to guide you through this transition.
 You will leave our meeting armed with the information you need to better decisions.
 From there, the process usually occurs in steps.
 You take action and wait for the results.
 We help you determine next steps based on the response.
 There are MANY steps between your first meeting with a lawyer and potentially ending up in court.
 Our goal is to help you resolve things before it gets that far.
 But if it needs to go that far, understand that we will fight for you as if you were a family member.

 That is a tough question to answer.
 Sometimes, we (or you!) are able to negotiate a settlement within a couple of weeks or even days.
 Sometimes, it will take longer.
 Unfortunately, we are not able to control the response of your former employer.
-If they won’t put a reasonable offer on the table, you can chose to walk away and get on with your life, or instruct us to proceed with a legal action.
+If they won’t put a reasonable offer on the table, you can choose to walk away and get on with your life, or instruct us to proceed with a legal action.
 It will also depend on how big the gap is (between your legal entitlement and what the company has offered) as well as your ability to obtain alternate employment.
 We have settled cases at all stages of the process: from the very outset, to after an action has been commenced, to halfway through trial or even on the courthouse steps.

 Do you have a legal problem?